verygoodgraphics/vgg_docs/docs/start/faq.md

 You must pay VGG a 2% royalty only if your VGG-applied product makes more than $10,000 every quarter.
 You can read the full [VGG License](https://verygoodgraphics.com/licenses/LICENSE-latest) for more details.

+## Who is behind VGG?

+VGG is initiated and developed by VGG Group.
+You can find the core members in the [VGG Goverance](/community/goverance) document.